alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 ![OR gate](/public/secure-comp/or.png)
 {: .centered }

-Internally, an OR gate is implemented with transistors, and some electrical engineering to put it all together.
+Internally, an OR gate is implemented with transistors.
-However, at our level of abstraction we only care that it acts as follows.
+However, at our level of abstraction we treat the OR gate as a black box.
+The only thing we care about is that it follows this behavior.

 * Given $$w_1 = 0, w_2 = 0$$, it sets $$w_3 = 0$$.
 * Given $$w_1 = 0, w_2 = 1$$, it sets $$w_3 = 1$$.
 * Given $$w_1 = 1, w_2 = 0$$, it sets $$w_3 = 1$$.
 * Given $$w_1 = 1, w_2 = 1$$, it sets $$w_3 = 1$$.

-With the actual implementation as a black box.

-BLACK BOX PICTURE.
+This is summarized in the function table below.

 $$
     \begin{array}{ccc}